The Buteyko Method: Why Breathing Less Might Be the Nervous System Reset You Actually Need

 These are not one-off exercises.
 They are habits you build over weeks and months.
 Buteyko practitioners often compare it to learning to ride a bike: conscious and deliberate at first, then gradually automatic.

-At Low Tide Calm, every breathing exercise we offer is informed by functional breathing principles, including the core tenets of the Buteyko Method.
+At Low Tide Calm, every breathing practice I offer is informed by functional breathing principles, including the core tenets of the Buteyko Method.
 Not because it is trendy.
 Because it actually works for people whose nervous systems have been running on fumes.

-We built this practice specifically for people who have tried the apps, done the courses, sat through the guided meditations, and still feel like something is not landing.
+I built this practice specifically for people who have tried the apps, done the courses, sat through the guided meditations, and still feel like something is not landing.
 If you are a burned-out professional, a neurodivergent adult trying to function in a neurotypical world, or someone who has simply been told to "breathe" one too many times without anyone explaining what that actually means, this is for you.
+The broader piece on why you are holding your breath right now goes further on this.

 If you are curious about the Buteyko Method and want to explore it in a way that is practical, grounded, and designed around how your nervous system actually works, Low Tide Calm offers:

-∙ One-to-one functional breathing sessions (online and in-person in Wicklow Town from June 2026)
+One-to-one functional breathing sessions (online now, and in person in Wicklow Town from June 2026).

 You do not need to be in crisis to benefit from better breathing.
 You just need to be willing to question whether the way you have been breathing is actually serving you.